coleifer/peewee/docs/peewee/database.rst

        def _connect(self, database):
            return foodb.connect(self.database, autocommit=True, **self.connect_params)

-The :py:class:`Database` provides a higher-level API and is responsible for executing queries, creating tables and indexes, and introspecting the database to get lists of tables.
+The :class:`Database` provides a higher-level API and is responsible for executing queries, creating tables and indexes, and introspecting the database to get lists of tables.
 The above implementation is the absolute minimum needed, though some features will not work -- for best results you will want to